WKB eigenmode construction for analytic Toeplitz operators: Introduction

-Since $T_N(f)$ is self-adjoint, the existence of an almost eigenfunction implies that $\lambda(N)$ is exponentially close to the spectrum of $T_N(f)$, but not necessarily that $u(N)$ is exponentially close to an eigenfunction.
-In Theorem \ref{thr:WKB-Bottom}, we also prove that, if $f$ is Morse, the eigenvectors associated with the lowest eigenvalue of $T_N(f)$ are exponentially close to a finite sum of almost eigenvectors $u(N)$ constructed above.
+Since $T_N(f)$ is self-adjoint, the existence of a quasimode implies that $\lambda(N)$ is exponentially close to the spectrum of $T_N(f)$, but not necessarily that $v(N)$ is exponentially close to an eigenfunction.
+In Theorem \ref{thr:WKB-Bottom}, we also prove that, if $f$ is Morse (all critical points have non-degenerate Hessian), the eigenvectors associated with the lowest eigenvalue of $T_N(f)$ are exponentially close to a finite sum of quasimodes of the form \eqref{eq:WKB_ansatz}, attached to the elliptic points corresponding to global minima of $f$.